Download Free Trial

 A QR code or Quick Response code is a type of two-dimensional barcode.
 It is one of the most commonly used barcodes in the world.
 A QR Code consists of black squares arranged in a square grid on a white background, which can be read by a camera, scanner, or other imaging devices.

 Initially developed by Toyota subsidiary Denso in September 1994, it is currently defined by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) 18004.

 A QR code is a type of matrix barcode that can encode a wide variety of data types including numeric, alphabetic, special characters, and binary data.
 QR codes rose in popularity with mobile devices.

-The QR code was designed to allow high-speed component scanning.
+The objective behind designing QR codes was to allow high-speed component scanning.
 It has full (360 degrees) reading features.
-Each QR code has a finder pattern located in three of its corners.
+A finder pattern is located in three of its corners.

 Different Members of the QR Code

 According to ISO/IEC 18004, there are four related members in the QR code family:

 The original edition.
 Model 1 QR Code can encode 1,167 numeric, 468 bytes, or 707 alphanumeric characters.
 Model 1 is only recommended for closed system applications.